Azure/azure-sdk/docs/java/introduction.md

 #### Methods Returning Collections (Paging)

 Many Azure REST APIs return collections of data in batches or pages.
-A client library will expose such APIs as special enumerable types `PagedIterable<T>` or `PagedFlux<T>`, for synchronous and asynchronous APIs, respectively.
+A client library will expose such APIs as special enumerable types `PagedIterable<T>` or `PagedFlux<T>` (or one of their parent types), for synchronous and asynchronous APIs, respectively.
 These types are located in the [azure-core library](#using-azure-core-types).

 {% include requirement/MUST id="java-pagination-pagediterable" %} return `PagedIterable<T>` from service methods in synchronous that return a collection of items.
 For example, the configuration service **sync** client should offer the following API: